 - What are these structures?

 - What is the cell made up of?
 What is the structural organisation of a cell?

 - Cell wall

 - Golgi apparatus

-NCERT Exemplar isprovided by BYJU’S to help you in understanding the topic thoroughly.
-The NCERT exemplar for chapter 5 of class 9 is prepared by our panel of experts as per latest CBSE syllabus 2019-20 to assist you in understanding the Fundamental unit of Life topic deeply.
-These solved exemplar help you to score good marks and also help you in remembering the topic for a longer period.
+NCERT Exemplar is provided by BYJU’S to help you in understanding the topic thoroughly.
+The NCERT exemplar for Chapter 5 of Class 9 is prepared by our panel of experts as per the latest CBSE syllabus 2020-21 to assist you in understanding the Fundamental unit of Life topic in-depth.
+These solved exemplars help you to score good marks and also help you in remembering the topic for a longer period.

 |NCERT Exemplar Class 9 Science Chapter 6 Tissues|

 |NCERT Exemplar Class 9 Science Chapter 7 Diversity In Living Organisms|